It’s called the “woodworking bug.”

 How in the world could I build things from scratch without knowing diddly squat about wood??

-How could I get good results if I had no idea fundamental understanding of the nature of wood??
+How could I get good results if I had no fundamental understanding of the nature of wood??

 How could I do projects and expect to teach you guys what I’ve learned and achieved if I am doing it all wrong??

-The biggest lesson I learned while building this vanity is that you must understand wood before you try to build with it or refinish it!
+The biggest lesson I learned while building this vanity is that you must understand wood before you try to build with it or refinish it.

 Otherwise, you get crappy results, waste your time, and waste your money due to screw-ups.

-Once you understand the basics of wood, then you’re more likely to do successful projects, because you’ll be able to anticipate the challenges and come up with solutions!
+So once you understand the basics of wood, then you’re more likely to do successful projects, because you’ll be able to anticipate the challenges and come up with solutions!

 Skip Around This Post